JaydotMurf/hack-or-snooze/README.md

 ## Getting Started

-To get started with the Hacker Snooze project, follow these steps:
+To get started with the Hack-or-Snooze project, follow these steps:

 1. Clone the repository: `git clone https://github.com/JaydotMurf/hack-or-snooze
 2. Access the application in your browser at `http://localhost:3000`